 Petra, Jordan ranked top as best travel experience

-Lonely Planet has ranked the top 500 unmissable global travel experiences helping to satisfy your wanderlust from the safety of an armchair. visit petra
+Travel experiences are incredibly important for a variety of reasons, as they contribute to personal growth, cultural understanding, and broadening perspectives.
+Lonely Planet has ranked in the top 500 unmissable global travel experiences, helping to satisfy your wanderlust from the safety of an armchair.
+Have you visited Petra yet? visit petra

-According to leading global travel authority Lonely Planet’s Ultimate Travel List released today, Petra in Jordan has been named as the number 1 place in the world to experience, outdoors adventure dominate the rankings and a total of 34 of the world’s best travel experiences can be found in the UK, making it home to more of the planet’s must-see places than anywhere else.
+According to leading global travel authority Lonely Planet’s Ultimate Travel List, Petra in Jordan has been named as the number 1 place in the world to experience outdoor adventures in the rankings, and a total of 34 of the world’s best travel experiences can be found in the UK, making it home to more of the planet’s must-see places than anywhere else.

 “We’ve all got a list of places that we want to see for ourselves: places friends have enthused about, places we’ve read about, dreamed about.
 This is our list,” says Lonely Planet.